 - Regulating synthesis of collagen, a protein that gives your skin strength and elasticity.
 Collagen production declines with age and skin damage.

 - Maintaining hydration.
-Some evidence suggests Vit C protects against moisture loss, wrinkling and other signs of aging are directly related to loss of moisture in the skin.
+Some evidence suggests Vitamin C protects against moisture loss, wrinkling and other signs of ageing that are directly related to loss of moisture in the skin.

-Various factors can reduce your skin’s Vit C content.
-Excessive exposures to UV light or pollutants (e.g., cigarette smoke and ozone) may also lower ascorbic acid content.
-The natural ageing process causes a decline in vitamin C content in both the epidermis and dermis
+Various other factors can reduce your skin’s Vitamin C content.
+Excessive exposure to UV light or pollutants (e.g., cigarette smoke and ozone) may also lower ascorbic acid content.
+The natural ageing process causes a decline in Vitamin C content in both the epidermis and dermis.

-If your goal is to have healthy skin is crucial for your skin health to deliver Vitamin C with your diet and skincare products.
+If your goal is to have healthy skin it is crucial to deliver Vitamin C through your diet and skincare products.